kennism/homelab/tkgm/vsphere/README.md

 - Access to a `linux` based (virtual)machine with, at least, 4GB memory *available* and the following software installed on it:
   - `docker`
   - `kind` ( https://sigs.k8s.io/kind )
-- At least 2 static IP addresses are required from your local LAN network ( 1 for each mgmt cluster management node and 1 for each workload cluster management node ).
+- At least 2 static `ip address` are required from your local LAN network ( 1 for each mgmt cluster management node and 1 for each workload cluster management node ).
 - A `customerconnect` account ( to download some additional tools ( https://customerconnect.vmware.com ) ).

 ---